Skip to content

 [Persistent(Exclude = true)]

 Read-only properties (private setter) are not persisted by default.
-To persist them, add the [Persistent] attribute explicitly:
+Add [Persistent] to keep cumulative counters across restarts:

 csharp